swarina/Attendance-System/README.md

 This system uses the **HaarCascade classifier** for face-detection and **LBPH face-recognition** algorithm for face-recognition.

-Sample pictures are taken from real-time video and saved in the *Dataset* folder.
+A database is initialised in the beginning of the program as *database.db*.
+Students are added with their names,roll numbers and sample pictures are captured from real-time video which are saved in the *Dataset* folder.
 Later a *trainer.yml* file is created in the *Trained* folder based on the existing dataset.
-The LBPH face-recognizer uses the same to detect and recognize faces from real-time video and accordingly marks them present in the Attendance database.
+The LBPH face-recognizer uses the same to detect and recognize faces from real-time video and accordingly marks them present in the Attendance table.

 ### Libraries